Bagha Jatin: Revolutionary activities

-Several sources mention Jatin as being among the founders of the Anushilan Samiti in 1900, and as a pioneer in creating its branches in the districts.
+Several sources mention Jatin as being among the founders of the Anushilan Samiti in 1902, and as a pioneer in creating its branches in the districts.
 According to Daly's Report: "A secret meeting was held in Calcutta about the year 1900 [...]
 The meeting resolved to start secret societies with the object of assassinating officials and supporters of Government [...]
 One of the first to flourish was at Kushtea, in the Nadia district.
 This was organised by one Jotindra Nath Mukherjee [sic!].".
 Nixon reports further: "The earliest known attempts in Bengal to promote societies for political or semi-political ends are associated with the names of the late P. Mitter, Barrister-at-Law, Miss Saralabala Ghosal and a Japanese named Okakura.
 These activities commenced in Calcutta somewhere about the year 1900, and are said to have spread to many of the districts of Bengal and to have flourished particularly at Kushtia, where Jatindra Nath Mukharji [sic!] was leader."
 Bhavabhushan Mitra's written notes precise his presence along with Jatindra Nath during the first meeting.
 A branch of this organisation (Anushilan Samiti), was to be inaugurated in Dacca.
 In 1903, on meeting Sri Aurobindo at Yogendra Vidyabhushan's place, Jatin decides to collaborate with him and is said to have added to his programme the clause of winning over the Indian soldiers of the British regiments in favour of an insurrection.
 W. Sealy in his report on "Connections with Bihar and Orissa" notes that Jatin Mukherjee "a close confederate of Nani Gopal Sen Gupta of the Howrah Gang (...) worked directly under the orders of Aurobindo Ghosh."

 In 1905, during a procession to celebrate the visit of the Prince of Wales at Calcutta, Jatin decides to draw the attention of the future Emperor on the behaviour of HM's English officers.
 Not far from the royal coach, he singles out a cabriolet on a side-lane, with a group of English military men sitting on its roof, their booted legs dangling against the windows, seriously disturbing the livid faces of a few native ladies.
 Stopping beside the cab, Jatin asks the fellows to leave the ladies alone.
-In response to their cheeky provocation, Jatin rushes up to the roof and fells them with pure Bengali slaps till they drop on the ground.
+In response to their cheeky provocation, Jatin rushes up to the roof and fell them with slaps till they drop on the ground.
 The show is not innocent.
 Jatin is well aware that John Morley, the Secretary of State, receives regularly complaints about the English attitude towards Indian citizens, "The use of rough language and pretty free use of whips and sticks, and brutalities of that sort..."
 He will be further intimated that the Prince of Wales, "on his return from the Indian tour had a long conversation with Morley [10/5/1906] (...)
 He spoke of the ungracious bearing of Europeans to Indians."